apferscher/ble-learning/README.md

 ### Experiment Execution

-The learning procedure of a Bluetooth Low Energy (BLE) device can be executed via ([ble_learning.py](https://github.com/apferscher/ble-learning/blob/main/ble_learning.py)).
-The program requires the serial port name of the nRF52 device and the BLE address of the peripheral device (advertiser) that should be learned.
+The learning procedure for learning the connection procedure of a Bluetooth Low Energy (BLE) device can be executed via ([ble_learning.py](ble_learning.py)).
+If you want to start learning after the connection request execute [ble_learning_connecting_start.py](ble_learning_connecting_start.py) instead.
+The learning of the pairing procedure can be started with [ble_learning_pairing.py](ble_learning_pairing.py).
+All programs require the serial port name of the nRF52 device and the BLE address of the peripheral device (advertiser) that should be learned.

     python3 ble_learning.py <serial_port> <advertiser_address> [<pcap|dot filename>]